KhronosGroup/SPIRV-Tools/README.md

 For building and testing SPIRV-Tools, the following tools should be installed regardless of your OS:

-- [CMake](http://www.cmake.org/): for generating compilation targets.
-Version 2.8.12 or later.
+- [CMake](http://www.cmake.org/): if using CMake for generating compilation targets, you need to install CMake Version 2.8.12 or later.
 - [Python 3](http://www.python.org/): for utility scripts and running the test suite.
-- [Bazel](https://baze.build/) (optional): if building the source with Bazel, you need to install Bazel on your machine.
+- [Bazel](https://baze.build/) (optional): if building the source with Bazel, you need to install Bazel Version 0.29.1 on your machine.
+Other versions may also work, but are not verified.

 SPIRV-Tools is regularly tested with the the following compilers: